Hei-dev/ai2-Convertor/README.md

 # ai2-Convertor
  Converts an App Inventor 2 .scm file to a HTML file

-This project can be viewed at http://hei-dev.github.io/ai2-Convertor/index.html
+The project can be viewed at http://hei-dev.github.io/ai2-Convertor/index.html \
+However, it will be updated at a non-regular schedule.

 __For instructions on how to use it, skip to [here](#usage)__